 On 19 February 2016, government released IGEM's interim progress report of the implementation of recommendations and commitments following the Independent Investigation of the Lancefield-Cobaw Fire.

-This is an interim progress update on the implementation of the 22 recommendations from the Investigation and 10 additional commitments that DELWP has made to improve the delivery of the Bushfire Fuel Management Program as described in the Response to the recommendations of the independent investigation into the Lancefield-Cobaw fire.
+This progress provided an interim update on the implementation of the 22 recommendations from the Investigation, and 10 additional commitments that DELWP made to improve the delivery of the Bushfire Fuel Management Program in response to the independent investigation.

 Bushfire fuel management on public land